IPO Atlanta 2017

 The Soogs – The Soogs have played in and around Atlanta on and off since 1991, and we’re pleased to welcome them back to IPO, where their hooky brand of alterna-pop fits right in!
 The Soogs’ music has been described as “The Pixies meet The Partridge Family,” but will also appeal to fans of T Rex, Cheap Trick, and The Cars!
 Come to their IPO showcase, and hear what we mean!

 The Stoplight Roses – Taking their name from the Nick Lowe song, and with a nod to The Jesus of Cool’s vintage style of songwriting, The Stoplight Roses combine equal measures garage, power-pop, indie rock, and country.
-Their new single, Starlight, is now available!
+Check out their latest single, Starlight, and their IPO showcase!

 What The…? – Atlanta-based trio What The…? takes you on a journey that runs the length and breadth of rock ‘n roll, from classic Brit Invasion to roots-rock/rockabilly to finely crafted power pop to practically punk, as can be heard on their latest CD, You Have No Idea.
 They have also been instrumental in helping to organize IPO in Atlanta in each year that we’ve held it here, for which we are truly grateful!